rifkyzena/light-and-dark-mode/README.md

 # light-and-dark-mode
 A simple web project on how to toggle between light and dark mode on a website.
 Changes include the color palette, icons, backgrounds, and illustrations.
-The website will also remember what's the last theme the user have chosen via localHost.
+The website will also remember what's the last theme the user have chosen via localStorage.

 ## Resource and references used:
 - https://blog.prototypr.io/how-to-design-a-dark-theme-for-your-android-app-3daeb264637